Tuya-Community/ray-smart-ui/README.md

    * Use ESModule import syntax for import
    * **SmartUI version 2.4.0 and above**

-2. Simply introduce SmartUIAutoImport in the project file ray.config.ts:
+2. Simply introduce `SmartUIAutoImport` in the project file `ray.config.ts`:
 ```ts
 import { RayConfig } from '@ray-js/types';
 import SmartUIAutoImport from '@ray-js/smart-ui/lib/auto-import';